glasnt/pycon2020-tutorial/README.md

 When prompted, approve the changes by entering "yes".

-⏳ While Terraform is running, in a new terminal or file browser, take a look at the Terrform manifests and how they compare to the original shell commands.
+⏳ While Terraform is running, in a new terminal or file browser, take a look at the Terraform manifests and how they compare to the original shell commands.

 ⚠️ Many Google Cloud components work on an eventual consistency basis.
 If Terraform fails to complete successfully first time, run the command again until the execution succeeds.